AdobeDocs/journey-optimizer.en/help/using/test-approve/conflict-prioritization.md

 ![](assets/priority-score.png)

-For situations where two campaigns have the same priority score, the most recently activated campaign is shown.
+For situations where two campaigns have the same priority score, the least recently activated campaign is shown.